interesting-git/worldly-wisdom/mental-models/philosophy/logical_fallacies.md

-Through [influence and persuasion](https://github.com/interesting-git/worldly-wisdom/blob/main/mental-models/psychology/influence_and_persuasion.md) we learn how to put forward our propositions to maximise the chances of a positive outcome.
+Through [influence and persuasion](https://github.com/interesting-git/worldly-wisdom/blob/main/mental-models/psychology/influence_and_persuasion.md) we learn how to put forward our propositions in a way that maximises the chances of a positive outcome.

 Other people, however, will also be doing the same thing to a greater or lesser extent back at us.
 Our [cognitive biases](https://github.com/interesting-git/worldly-wisdom/blob/main/mental-models/psychology/biases.md) can lead us to make sub-optimal decisions if we don't account for them.